MxNxPx/katacoda-scenarios/k8s-training/k8s-103/step4.md

 ---

 Now that we have a web server running and a service bound to it, we are able to access it from within the Kubernetes cluster.
 We can test this by deploying a new Pod in the cluster that uses the curl command to communicate via DNS entry for the service.
+Altough we cannot directly talk to our Service from outside the cluster, we will utilize a Kubernetes port-forward feature to bridge the communication and test our webapp with a browser.

 ---

+## Run a Pod to test communication to our Service

 `kubectl run -n default -i --restart=Never --rm curl-test --generator=run-pod/v1 --image=radial/busyboxplus:curl -- sh -c "curl -vvv hello-web-service-a123456.default.svc.cluster.local"`{{execute}}